blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/solutions.md

 1. Acquire the certificate file for your [bd_product_short] server.
 1. Determine which *java* executable is being used to run [detect_product_short].
 If you run [bash_script_name], that is either $JAVA_HOME/bin/java (the default) or the first *java* found on your $PATH.
 1. Determine the Java home directory for that *java* executable.
-1. Run [keytool](https://docs.oracle.com/en/java/javase/11/tools/keytool.html) to install the [bbd_product_short] server certificate into the keystore in that Java home directory.
+1. Run [keytool](https://docs.oracle.com/en/java/javase/11/tools/keytool.html) to install the [bd_product_short] server certificate into the keystore in that Java home directory.

 Although not recommended, it is possible to disable the certificate check with the [trust cert property](../properties/configuration/blackduck-server.md#trust-all-ssl-certificates-advanced).